 - Reduce exposure levels – eg restrict access to noisy areas, provide quiet areas for rest breaks, limit time spent in noisy areas.

 - Use personal hearing protection, but only as a last resort.

-If any of your workers use personal hearing protection frequently, best practice recommends audiometric testing within three months of starting work – and at least every two years.
+Best practice recommends initial testing within three months of starting work – with follow-up testing at least every two years.

 - the noise emission values